 Bioremediation Of Soil Using Microorganisms And Cleaning the Environment

 The intensification of agricultural activity due to the rapidly increasing world population and the subsequent demand for food has led to soil quality degradation.
 Disproportionate use of chemical fertilizers and pesticides in the past several decades has caused soil toxicity.
-Therefore, there is an urgent need to protect the soil naturally and bioremediation is one of the best solutions available today.
+Therefore, there is an urgent need to protect the soil naturally and bioremediation of soil is one of the best solutions available today.

 What is Bioremediation?